speedracer/speedracer/readme.md

 Speed Racer serves all the scripts you specified, loads them into Chrome and traces them.
 It's done sequentially for now.

-### Lifespan
+### Duration

-A run can last 5 seconds maximum.
-You can stop it earlier by calling `speedracer.end()` directly from a script (more control to come).
+By default a run last 5 seconds maximum.
+This can be changed with the `--duration` flag.
+Sometimes you may want it to stop earlier.
+You can stop a run by calling `speedracer.end()` directly from a script.

+*More control on run duration is coming*.

 ### Scripts

+As they are run using Chrome you have access to native DOM and lots of ES6 goodness without any transpilation.
+If you want more details on what is available out-of-the-box here is a [list](https://www.chromestatus.com/features).

-You can enjoy lots of ES6 goodness without any transpilation.
-The only limitation for now is that you can't require any other script via `commonjs` (but it's coming very soon!).
+The only limitation for now is that you can't require any other script via `commonjs` (*but it's coming very soon!*).
 You can browse examples [here](https://github.com/ngryman/speedracer/tree/master/test/fixtures).

 ## Reports